tilakjain619/MedTalk/README.md

 - **OCR Extraction:** Automatically reads and extracts medicine names and instructions.
 - **AI Chat:** Ask questions about your medicines, usage, side effects, and more.
 - **Prescription Summary:** Get a concise, patient-friendly summary of your prescription.
+- **Verify Medicines:** Quickly check if your purchased medicines match the prescription.
 - **Responsive UI:** Built with Tailwind CSS for a seamless experience on any device.

 ---